Home Staging is Here to Stay

 Having staged hundreds of homes for builders, realtors, architects, investors, flippers, sellers and homeowners, Ginsberg has chalked up hours of experience.
 Her number one assistant Stacey Colman, she says, makes all of her many activities possible.
 Ginsberg is a contributor to WCBM 680 AM Radio’s All About Real Estate and her home staging blog on the Active Rain real estate network has garnered almost 300,000 followers.
 Zillow chose Ginsberg’s company when it launched its new design site “Digs Influencers” and tapped one of her staged living rooms as its “Best Contemporary Living Room Design.”
 Her work was featured on HGTV for outstanding design transformations and has been commended in several categories by the leading online design platform Houzz.com.

-According to the National Association of Realtors, 90 percent of potential homebuyers start their search online using the MLS.
-Online images are often the first thing a potential buyer sees and home staging capitalizes on the positive effects of a good first impression.
-Ginsberg’s company recommends professional, wide-angle photographs—they use a Nikon D 5000 camera—for clear hi-resolution, eye-catching color images.
+According to the National Association of Realtors, 90 percent of potential home buyers start their search online using the MLS.
+It is usually only after that people search for Houston Homebuying Tips or about whichever region they are planning to relocate to.
+And once they find the type of property they are looking for, online images are the first thing a potential buyer sees and home staging capitalizes on the positive effects of a good first impression.
+Ginsberg’s company recommends professional, wide-angle photographs-they use a Nikon D 5000 camera-for clear hi-resolution, eye-catching color images.

 “You can’t fish without bait,” says Ginsberg.
 “The Internet and social media have dramatically changed the way homes are sold and today’s buyers are savvy and proactive; they do their research and ferret out the houses they want to visit based on a seller’s online presentation.”